Suspensions and Extensions

 You will need to email email@example.com to confirm your return to study, copying in your supervisor.
 The LDC Student Experience Team will then amend your record accordingly.
 You will need to complete any outstanding Annual progress Reports before you are re-registered as an active student.

 Home/ EU students should note that your Primary Supervisor must email the LDC Student Experience Team to confirm you have resumed your studies before your registration will be amended.

 International students will be expected to produce eveidence of an original, valid visa which demonstrates the right to study in the United Kingdom and with the University of Liverpool.
 You will be given details of how to do this when you are contacted prior to resuming study.

 You will also need to settle any outstanding debt with the university before you will be permitted to resume.
 Unless you are granted a further period of suspension, you will start to accrue fees from the date you are due back from your suspension.
 If you fail to resume your studies following a period of suspension you may be deemed withdrawn.

 Extension of study

 An extension gives you extra time at the end of your research degree, extending your end date.
-Extension of study will be considered where there are severe mitigating circumstances.
+Extensions of study will be considered only where there are severe mitigating circumstances, therefore you are strongly advised to consult the PGR Code of Practice, Appendix 6 before making the request to avoid disappointment.
 Extensions can be applied for through the Suspensions and Extensions workflow in Liverpool Life.
-Approval will be sought from your Primary Supervisor, School/ Institute/ Department Director of PGR, Faculty Director of PGR and the PGR Student Team.
+Approval will be sought from your Primary Supervisor, School/ Institute/ Department Director of PGR, Faculty Director of PGR and the LDC Student Experience Team.
 You will be notified by email of the outcome of your request.

 International students should seek advice from the International Support Team as to whether they would need to extend their visa to accommodate any extension to their studies.